nxghtCry0/FOSS-Rat/README.md

 * Analyzing malware signatures and evasion methods
 * Building knowledge in cybersecurity and ethical hacking

+## Usage
+- To use, it's quite simple.
+- Get a bot token and configure, implant.py is built with python to exe tools using a b64 encoded token.
+- You can then execute commands through the c2 controller from your bot to the targeted device.

 ## ❗ Important Notice

 * This project is **not intended for malicious use**.